kosuke86/automaton/README.md

 # Regular Expression Engine
-convert to NFA, DFA and ε-transitions NFA
+Convert to NFA, DFA and ε-transitions NFA